 WE ASKED SOME NEW UNDERGRADUATES TO TELL US HOW THEY GOT HERE AND HOW THEIR COLLEGE EXPERIENCE AT SVA IS GOING SO FAR

-How did you become interested in filmmaking?
+How did you become interested in computer animation?

 To read more My First Year SVA interviews, click here.